 The targeted trainees should have undergone a suitable engineering education, preferably in a technical subject matter important for their actual job position, at an academic level.
 They shall be able to understand the general engineering and physics principles at a bachelor level.
 For the specific nuclear knowledge (in case for the fusion students) or the fusion knowledge (for the population from the nuclear field) no prerequisites are needed.
 The training aims at providing this information in a comprehensive way.

-The ANNETTE Summer School on Nuclear Technology, Nuclear Waste Management and Radiation Protection will take place from 24 to 30 June 2018.
-Follow this link for more information.
+The 2018 ANNETTE Summer School on Nuclear Technology, Nuclear Waste Management and Radiation Protection took place from 24 to 30 June.
+Keep an eye on this link for future dates.